horia-ologu/OpenSea/README.md

 # OpenSea

-## Create Node server with a simple interface to automatically place bids on selected collections.
+## Create Node server and/or Chrome extension with a simple interface to automatically place bids on selected collections.

 **Features**
 - Secured account